TheSethRose/X-Pilot/docs/tweepy-v2-api-overview.md

 ## Introduction

-Twitter's API v2 is the current version of the Twitter API, and it's accessible through Tweepy's `Client` and `AsyncClient` classes.
-As of April 2023, the Twitter API v1.1 is no longer accessible with Essential (free) access, meaning all free tier developers must use the v2 API.
+Twitter's API v2 is the current version of the 𝕏 API, and it's accessible through Tweepy's `Client` and `AsyncClient` classes.
+As of April 2023, the 𝕏 API v1.1 is no longer accessible with Essential (free) access, meaning all free tier developers must use the v2 API.

-Tweepy provides a Pythonic interface to the Twitter API v2, making it easier to interact with Twitter's endpoints while handling authentication, rate limiting, and pagination.
+Tweepy provides a Pythonic interface to the 𝕏 API v2, making it easier to interact with Twitter's endpoints while handling authentication, rate limiting, and pagination.

 ## Authentication